Mask guidance for schools not changing as kids 12 and up get vaccines

 As of Wednesday, CDC data shows 44.9% of Kansans have had their first shot, with the state reporting more than 20,000 children under 18 getting vaccinated.

-Dr. Anderson said she’s hoping the increased number in vaccinations, will allow for a smooth return when kids get back from Summer break.
+Dr. Anderson said she’s hoping the increased number of vaccinations will allow for a smooth return when kids get back from Summer break.

 “All of our students will be able to be vaccinated the last day of school before they ever go on vacation or summer break,” she said.
 “We all have a responsibility to do our part in slowing down the COVID spread.”